Healthy Tuna Salad

 What kind of tuna is the healthiest?

-• Water vs, Oil Packed: You have the choice to buy tuna packed in water or packed in oil.
-For anyone looking to reduce fat and calories, the obvious choice is to buy canned tuna that's packed in water.
-Generally speaking, tuna packed in oil has about 100-150 calories more per can and between 12-14 more grams of fat.
-One other benefit of water-packed tuna is that it tends to retain more of its Omega 3 fatty acids.
-If you are not worried about calories, it's just a matter of taste.
+• Water vs. Oil Packed: You can buy tuna packed in water or oil.
+Choose canned tuna packed in water for anyone looking to reduce fat and calories.
+Tuna packed in oil has about 100-150 calories more per can and between 12-14 more grams of fat.
+Another benefit of water-packed tuna is that it retains more of its Omega-3 fatty acids.

-• Albacore, Yellowfin, or Skipjack: Now let's talk about types of tuna.
-In most stores, you will have three options - solid albacore, light/skipjack tuna, or yellowfin.
+• Albacore, Yellowfin, or Skipjack: In most stores, you will have three options - solid albacore, light/skipjack tuna, or yellowfin.
 You may also see tongol in some stores.
 Both yellowfin and albacore tuna are white tunas.
-They have the mildest flavor (least fishy) and also have higher amounts of Omega 3 fatty acids.
+They have the mildest flavor (least fishy) and higher amounts of Omega-3 fatty acids.
 They are also more expensive.
 Chunk light tuna is usually made with skipjack or tongol tuna.

-• White vs. Chunk Light: White tuna refers to the type of tuna and generally means that it is albacore or yellowfin tuna.
-These are higher in Omega 3 fatty acids, but also higher in mercury.
-Light tuna refers to tuna that is light brown in color and is generally made from skipjack or tongol tuna.
+• White vs. Chunk Light: White tuna refers to the type of tuna and generally means albacore or yellowfin tuna.
+These are higher in Omega 3 fatty acids but also higher in mercury.
+Light tuna refers to tuna that is light brown and is generally made from skipjack or tongol tuna.
 It is lower in mercury.

-• Solid, Chunk, or Flake: This just refers to how the tuna is packed.
-Solid tuna will be one piece of tuna, usually from the loin.
+• Solid, Chunk, or Flake: This refers to how the tuna is packed.
+Solid tuna is one piece of tuna, usually from the loin.
 Chunk tuna is chunks of tuna that have broken off of the loin.
-And flake is much smaller pieces of tuna, basically, what's left after making the solid and chunk.
-Solid is the most expensive and flake is the most affordable.
-Most people fund that chunk tuna is perfect for sandwiches since you still get some larger pieces of tuna.
-Since you will break up the solid tuna anyway, it's not always worth the extra money.
+Flake is much smaller pieces of tuna—basically, what's left after making the solid and chunk.
+Solid is the most expensive, and flake is the most affordable.

-• Environmental concerns: If you are concerned about the environmental impacts of tuna, always looks for line caught, troll, pole-caught tuna.
-Other varieties are normally caught with very large nets that can damage other marine life that gets caught in the net.
+• Environmental concerns: If you are concerned about the environmental impacts of tuna, always look for line-caught, troll, or pole-caught tuna.
+Other varieties are normally caught with very large nets that can damage other marine life caught in the net.

-• Brands: My personal preference is Wild Planet Tuna that can be found in Whole Foods, Costco, and many supermarkets.
-It is more expensive, but has a really great flavor and is sustainably caught.
+• Brands: My preference is Wild Planet Tuna, which can be found in Whole Foods, Costco, and many supermarkets.
+It is more expensive but has a great flavor and is sustainably caught.

 The Recipe